Final Entry Deadline: August 1st, 2025!

 Awareness

-Community Engagement Categories
+Community Engagement

 Do you run a program for your local community, or maybe you’ve launched a corporate social responsibility campaign?
-Consider entering our Community Engagement categories, which include grassroots efforts, community fitness initiatives, networking opportunities for marginalized groups, school or university advocacy, public service efforts, the creation of communal spaces and more.
+Consider our Community Engagement categories, which include grassroots efforts, community fitness initiatives, networking opportunities for marginalized groups, school or university advocacy, public service efforts, the creation of communal spaces and more.
 Learn more about our Community Engagement categories.

-If you have focused on raising funds for important causes or community organizations, our Fundraising categories are for you.
+If you have focused on raising funds for important causes or community organizations, our Fundraising & Resource Development categories are for you.
 These will honor best fundraising strategies, fundraising campaigns for brands or nonprofits, partnership efforts, virtual and in-person charity events, etc. Past winners have raised funds for the housing crisis, global hunger, COVID-19 relief, and more.

-Product, Innovation & Service Categories
+Product, Innovation or Service

 If you are using technology to develop resources, tools or innovations to address social issues, enter your work in our Product, Innovation or Service categories.
 These honors cover foundations for diverse tech entrepreneurs, accessible technology products, social impact-focused apps, and more.